Trekkers take a break to enjoy the views | Lachlan Gardiner

 Con’s for summer trekking

-- The monsoon in Nepal leads to wet and humid conditions, with obscured views and muddy trails.
+- Not a good time for trekking in Nepal.
+The monsoon leads to wet and humid conditions, with obscured views and muddy trails.

 Recommended treks in summer:

-Embark on summer adventure in the Indian Himalaya and experience the remote and beautifully wild areas of Ladakh, Kashmir, Leh and Manali.
+Embark on a summer adventure in the Indian Himalaya and experience the remote and beautifully wild areas of Ladakh.

-Depending on the intensity of the monsoon, the best time to trek generally starts around mid September.
-Once the weather has settled, most days feature clear blue skies and a bright sun that lasts throughout the say, unlike in Spring, when cloud builds up in the afternoon.
+Depending on the intensity of the monsoon, the best time to trek generally starts around mid-September.
+Once the weather has settled, most days feature clear blue skies and a bright sun that lasts throughout the day, unlike in Spring, when cloud builds up in the afternoon.
 Towards December the evenings begin to cool off quite quickly, especially at higher altitudes, making warm trekking gear and sleeping bag a must!

 Pro’s for autumn trekking

-- Days tend to be warmer (though nights are colder heading into winter)
+- Days tend to be warmer, but nights are colder heading into winter.

 - The weather is stable and sunny, with clear skies and gorgeous views.